developerstephanieb/python_reference/01_fundamentals/08_user_input.md

 ## The `input()` Function

 The built-in `input()` function is the primary way to get user input.
-When called, it pauses the program and waits for the user to type some text and press the Enter key.
+When called, it pauses the program and waits for the user to type text and press Enter.

-The text that the user types is then returned by the function as a string, which you can store in a variable.
+The entered text is returned as a string, which can be stored in a variable for later use.

 ```python
 # The program will pause here and wait for the user to type their name